Orchid (color): Orchid pink

+Orchid (Crayola)

+Displayed at right is the color that is called "orchid" in Crayola crayons.
+Orchid has been a Crayola crayon color since 1949.

+In 2008, the color was temporarily renamed "best friends" for Kids' Choice Colors, before reverting the name back to orchid in 2009.

 Wild orchid

 Displayed at right is the color wild orchid.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #16-2120 TPX—Wild Orchid.

 Dark orchid

 Displayed at right is the web color dark orchid.

 Dark Pink (Perbang)

 Displayed at right is the web color dark pink (PerBang).